In the year 1809, Spain was occupied by Napoleon’s Armies.

-The Spanish Army had several casualties, over wounded and prisoners the following casualties: 47 gunners dead.
-Prisoners: 6 officers and 2,000 troops, 5 guns, 1 howitzer and 3 flags, including the flag of Militia of Ciudad Real.
+The Spanish Army had several casualties, over wounded and prisoners the following casualties: 47 gunners killed.
+Prisoners: 6 officers and 2,000 troops, 5 guns, 1 howitzer and 3 flags, including the flag of Ciudad Real’s Militia.

 The Napoleon’s Army suffered 100 casualties in killed and wounded.

 In the two days of fighting there were around 500 either killed, wounded, or missing in action from both sides.